Rajani-Meet/CodeForge-Hub/README.md

 ```
 This deploys the Frontend to port `4000` and the Landing Page to port `3000`.

-### 3. Backend Setup
+### 4. Backend Setup (AWS EC2)

 The backend handles creating and managing Docker containers, so it must have access to the host machine's Docker engine.
-It's recommended to run it directly on the primary application server or cluster where workspace containers will live.
+It's recommended to run it directly on the primary application server (like your AWS EC2 instance) where workspace containers will live.

 ```bash
 cd backend